 To be eligible to receive certification (a Statement of Attainment) for Hydraulics 3.0, the learner must demonstrate that prerequisites have been met.
 The prerequisites can be seen below.

-- MEM18006C – Repair and fit engineering components
+- MEM18055 Dismantle, replace and assemble engineering components

 Course content includes: